Lennektro-Official/DiscordWebhooksAPI/README.md

 *>More comming soon<*

 ### Formattings
-You can formatt Strings in messages with this:
+You can formatt Strings in messages and embeds with this:
 ```java
 DiscordFormatting.BOLD(your_string); //bold
 DiscordFormatting.ITALIC(your_string); //italic